You gotta be you

-Strong, huh?
-But think about it for a second.
-Devotion to self as the highest value is antithetical to the self-sacrificial message of the gospel.
-When we give advice to our friends, post inspirational memes on Pinterest, make decisions and choose how to treat each other, what is our central claim behind those actions?
+Think about that for a second.
+Devotion to self as the highest value is opposite of the self-sacrificial message of the gospel.
+When we give advice to our friends, post inspirational memes, make decisions and choose how to treat each other, what is our central claim behind those actions?
 I am my own?
 Or, I am for you.

 Pursuing an Illusion

 The very idea that we can be true to ourselves under the curse is an inherently flawed concept.
 In our flesh, we are never going to fully be the people our Maker intends.
 Apart from the redemptive work of Christ, we don’t have any idea who we really are!
 Our highest fidelity therefore, has to be first to him, so that he can show us who we are as he conforms us to be more like Jesus in our ability to know and obey him through faith.